A modeler's guide to studying the resilience of social-technical-environmental systems

 \subsection{Resilience regarding what: What is the “sustainant”?}

 Which feature or property of the system is \textit{supposed to be sustained} \jh{or maintained} in order to call the system resilient?
 Its state or structure, its pathway?
 Some long-term equilibrium?
 Its function, purpose, \jh{or utility for some stakeholder}?
 Some quantitative or qualitative aspect of the system?
 What this ``sustainant'' is is no objective feature of a system but is normatively chosen by the observer from their perspective, which should be clearly communicated.
-Especially what the ``function'' or ``purpose'' of a system is can be seen differently from different perspectives \citep{cutter2016resilience,meerow2019urban}.
+Especially what the ``function'' or ``purpose'' of a system is can be seen differently from different perspectives \cite{cutter2016resilience,meerow2019urban}.

-E.g., for different observers, the function of a forest could (among others) be to produce wood, to enhance biodiversity, to provide a habitat, to serve for recreation, or to be beautiful.
-The model analysing the resilience of the forest regarding wood production would differ completely from a model with biodiversity as the sustainant.
+For instance, for different observers, the function of a forest could (among others) be to produce wood, to enhance biodiversity, to provide a habitat, to serve for recreation, or to be beautiful.
+The model analysing the resilience of the forest regarding wood production would differ substantially from a model with biodiversity as the sustainant.

-\lt{Note that the neologism `sustainant' is supposed to cover different ideas from the literature about which system property the resilience of a system is related to.
-For instance, ref.\ \citep{carpenter2001metaphor} demands the specification of a specific system state as an answer to the question ``Resilience of what?'' (while their ``to what'' refers to our ``regarding what'').
-In contrast, ref.\ \citep{folke2010resilience} defines that a system is resilient if it essentially retains ``the same function, structure and feedbacks''.
+\lt{Note that the neologism `sustainant' is conceptually distinct from the broader concept of `sustainability' \cite{anderies2013aligning}.
+Instead, it is intended to cover different ideas from the literature about which system property the resilience of a system is related to.
+For instance, \cite{carpenter2001metaphor} demand the specification of a certain system state as an answer to the question ``Resilience \textit{of} what?'' (while their ``\textit{to} what'' refers to our ``\textit{against} what'').
+In contrast, \cite{folke2010resilience} define that a system is resilient if it essentially retains ``the same function, structure and feedbacks''.
 The term `sustainant' is not restricted to one of these (or other) perspectives but leaves it to the modeller to clearly specify which system property is of interest.

 Considering the normativity of the sustainant, it becomes clear that its choice can be subject to power relations, inequality, and competing interests.
-Many authors therefore demand to consider the question ``Resilience for whom?'' to account for these aspects \citep{cretney2014resilience,cutter2016resilience,meerow2019urban}.
+Many authors therefore demand to consider the question ``Resilience for whom?'' to account for these aspects \cite{cretney2014resilience,cutter2016resilience,meerow2019urban}.
 This question is located on a meta level above that of the checklist.
 It can help to both choose the sustainant and to criticise this choice, for example from an inequality perspective.}